CacheMeGifYouCan/TicTacToe/readme.md

 ## How to Test for Errors

 1. Install RSpec [Rspec Gem](https://rspec.info)
-2. Run RSpec in the game Spec folder using the terminal
+2. Access the game folder in the terminal
+3. Run RSpec
 ```
-$ TicTacToe rspec
+$ rspec
 ```
-3. Run through the game twice.
-4. Then Rspec will output any errors found
+3. Rspec will output any errors found

 ## Getting Started